U.S. Cyclist, Hamilton, Accepts Eight-Year Suspension for Doping Violation

-John Lorenz, of Fountain, Colo., an athlete in the sport of wrestling, has accepted a suspension for his anti-doping rule violation.
+Tyler Hamilton, an athlete in the sport of cycling, has tested positive for a prohibited substance and has accepted a suspension for a second anti-doping rules violation.

 U.S. Anti-Doping Agency (USADA)